photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - `PHOTOPRISM_DATABASE_USER`
 - `PHOTOPRISM_DATABASE_PASSWORD`

 This will automatically generate a compatible Data Source Name (DSN) for connecting to your MariaDB database server.
-Since the required parameters may change in future versions, we recommend never setting the DSN manually unless it is for testing or development purposes.
+Since the required parameters may change in future versions, we recommend against setting the DSN manually unless it is for testing or development purposes.
+If you do need to set it manually, it should include the parameters `charset=utf8mb4,utf8&collation=utf8mb4_unicode_ci&parseTime=true`.

 Users of [SQLite](sqlite.md) can specify the filename directly with the DSN config option, if necessary.